yjia5/Enlace_Training_2024_summer/Task_3.md

 (3) If you want to know more about how the software works, read this small course https://nanohub.org/resources/7570

-## Step 3.
+### Step 3.
 Rerun lammps by changing parameters
+In the Task 2, you have tried to run this simulation.
+After learning the lammps input file, please change the ensemble to NPT, the starting temperature is 3000K and the final temperataure is also 3000K.
+The simulation will run only 20000 steps and for each 100 steps, output the trajectory and log file.
+Rerun the calculation and see what difference in the output file `log.lammps` and `dump.melt`